AriFordsham/GHCWiki/status/ghc-7.8.md

 ## Timeline

-The planned timeline for 7.8 is to have a feature freeze on the 31 August 2013, followed by a period of frantic bug fixing (interrupted by ICFP), aiming for a release during November 2013.
+The planned timeline for 7.8 is to have a feature freeze on the 14 Sept 2013, followed by a period of frantic bug fixing (interrupted by ICFP), aiming for a release during November 2013.

 ## Tickets